-ACAD 0001 College Orientation is a pass/fail course.
-Students are not allowed to withdraw from this course unless completely withdrawing from the semester.
+ACAD 0001 College Orientation is a pass/fail course offered during the fall and spring semesters.
+Students enrolled in ACAD 0001 College Orientation will be required to pay one credit hour tuition and fees.
+Students are not allowed to withdraw form this course unless completely withdrawing from the semester.